5 Small Business "Oh-Nos"

-5) Not actually having a conversation in your Twitter feed.
+Not having a conversation on your Twitter feed.

 Blog links, website links, Instagram links, links to the left, links to the right.

 But you're not engaging.
-To me that says your Twitter is a hub for links and you don't really care about interacting on the medium, which is completely fine and your prerogative--I just won't be following because I love interacting with my followers.
+To me that says your Twitter is a hub for links and you don't really care about interacting with the medium, which is completely fine and your prerogative--I won't be following because I love interacting with my followers.

-Por que?
-It's impersonal and makes me question why I followed you.
+Curse whoever made this a thing.
+It's impersonal and it's immediately an unfollow.
+As a small business, brand, or blogger, you have to be personal.
+Auto DMs are everything but.
 If you want to communicate with new followers, an easy "at-reply" does the trick.
 "Hey @newfollower!
 So glad we can connect!"
 ANYTHING but an automated DM.

-3) Not having a name, link, and/or bio on your Twitter profile.
+Not having standard information on your Twitter profile.

 If someone follows me and all I see is a profile pic, I'm not going to even bother reading your timeline.
 I assume you're spam and you'll be gone in two days anyway.
 If you're a PR savvy person, list that.
 If you're a huge fan of Dr. Who, list it.
 I don't care, but you need something in the bio so my curiosity piques.